 Our graphics team has pulled together an infographic to illustrate some of the more notable numbers from the events.
 What was your favorite part of Ford’s 150?

-Lauren Beyea is Associate Director of Communications at Ford’s Theatre, where she oversees media relations and is editor of the Ford’s Theatre Blog.
+Lauren Beyea is Associate Director of Communications and Marketing at Ford’s Theatre, where she oversees media relations and is editor of the Ford’s Theatre Blog.
 Follow her on Twitter @LaurenBeyea.